 Through WireIE, a wholly owned subsidiary acquired effective July 12, 2019, Crown owns and operates broadband networks that deliver reliable, scalable and secure network availability to businesses in underserved markets ("Network Services").
-As at June 30, 2020, Crown had invested a total of \$10.2 million in WireIE (December 31, 2019 - \$9.4 million).
-Revenue earned by WireIE includes network services revenue, comprised of contractual revenue related to the access and usage of telecommunications infrastructure in addition to revenue from professional services, network support, maintenance and repair services.
+As at September 30, 2020, Crown had invested a total of \$9.5 million in WireIE, net of capitalized interest (December 31, 2019 - \$9.2 million).